These decorative ice cubes are so simple to make and look absolutely gorgeous. An easy drink garnish for special occasions.

 How to make decorative ice cubes

-Wash and dry the ice sphere mould to make sure it’s super clean.
+- Wash and dry the ice sphere mould to make sure it's super clean and free from lint.

-Trim the thyme flowers about 2-3cm in length, depending on the size of your moulds.
+- Trim the thyme flowers (of flowers/herbs of your choice) about 2-3cm in length, depending on the size of your moulds.

-Place 2-3 (or more if you want really ‘full’ spheres) lengths into each semi circle.
-You might need to bend them a little so they fit snugly and don’t overhang.
+- Place 2-3 (or more if you want really 'full' spheres) pieces into each semi circle.
+You might need to bend them a little so they fit snugly and don't overhang.

-Fill each semi circle with water, replace the lid firmly and continue to fill through the hole at the top.
-Or, replace the lid firmly then fill each sphere through the hold at the top.
-I tried both ways and didn’t notice a difference.
+- Fill each semi circle with water, replace the lid firmly and continue to fill through the hole at the top.
+Place in the freezer.

 You might find there are small lumps and bumps, especially if the ice has expanded as it freezes.
 When this happens I use a knife to gently tap or cut the excess ice off, then place them back in the freezer until they are ready to use.